top of page

 Family History and Downsizing Household Collections

-Modern men and women tend to collect keepsakes, souvenirs, and other items of interest.
-When you begin decreasing your home contents, follow these steps for downsizing your collections while preserving your family history.
+Modern men and women tend to collect keepsakes, souvenirs, and other interesting items.
+When you begin decreasing your home's contents, follow these steps to downsize your collections while preserving your family history.

 Penny Geiszler's bear collection.